edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 This workshop is designed for the [Arduino Tiny Machine Learning Kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit).

 If you do not have the kit, then you will need an [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) and an [OV7675 camera](https://www.arducam.com/products/camera-breakout-board/0-3mp-ov7675/).
-Connect the camera to the Arduino pins given at the top of this [header file](https://github.com/arduino-libraries/Arduino_OV767X/blob/master/src/OV767X.h#L12).
+Connect the camera to the Arduino pins given at the top of [this sketch](01-data-capture/nano33_tinyml_kit_image_serial/nano33_tinyml_kit_image_serial.ino).

 ## Prerequisites